-Thus suppose we can say (or entertain the thought) that a table is 29" high, and that a book is stolen.
-So too, it is claimed-given that thought at this level is conceptual-we can also say (or entertain the thought) that the table is stolen and the book is 29" high (even if the latter doesn't make a whole lot of sense).
-This condition, which Evans calls a generality condition, is taken to underwrite the productive power of natural language and rational thought.
-Furthermore, it is clearly a property that holds of the paradigmatic instances of "symbolic" AI-i.e., of logical axiomatisations, knowledge representation systems, and the like.
-Whether being compositional and productive is considered to be a feature, as Fodor suggests, or a non-feature, as various defenders of non-conceptual content suggest, there is widespread agreement that it is an important property of some representation schemes-one paradigmatically exemplified by ordinary logic.
+9Evans says 'entertain the judgment' that a is F, that b is G, etc., rather than 'represent'; I use the representational phrasing here since the subject matter is symbolic computation.

+matic instances of "symbolic" AI-i.e., of logical axiomatisations, knowledge representation systems, and the like.
+Whether being compositional and productive is considered to be a feature, as Fodor suggests, or a non-feature, as various defenders of nonconceptual content suggest-i.e., whether it is viewed positively or negatively-there is widespread agreement that it is an important property of some representation schemes, and paradigmatically exemplified by ordinary logic.
 Indeed, the converse, while too strong, is not far from the truth: some people believe that connectionist, "subsymbolic," "non-symbolic" and other forms of dynamical system are recommended exactly in virtue of being non-compositional or non-conceptual.

-3. Programs
+3 Programs

 What about those billions of lines of C++ code?
-Are they conceptual in this sense?
+Are they conceptual, in this compositional sense?

 We need a distinction.
 Sure enough, the programming language C++ is a perfect example of a symbolic system.
-There is an indefinite stock of atomic symbols, called identifiers, some of which are primitive, others of which can be defined.
-There are some (rather complex) syntactic formation rules, which show how to make complex structures, such as conditionals, assignment statements, procedure definitions, etc., out of simpler ones.
+An indefinite stock of atomic symbols is made available, called identifiers, some of which are primitive, others of which can be defined.
+There are (rather complex) syntactic formation rules, which show how to make complex structures, such as conditionals, assignment statements, procedure definitions, etc., out of simpler ones.
 Any arrangement of identifiers and keywords that matches the formation rules is considered to be a well-formed C++ program-and will thus, one can presume, be compiled and run.
-By far the majority of the resulting programs won't do anything of interest, of course (just as by far the majority of syntactically legal arrangements of English words make no sense).
-But it is important that all these possible combinations are legal.
-That's exactly what makes programming languages so powerful.
+By far the majority of the resulting programs will do nothing of interest, of course-just as by far the majority of syntactically legal arrangements of English words make no sense.
+But it is important that these possible combinations are all legal.
+That is exactly what makes programming languages so powerful.